 The 1099-K form is used to help someone verify how much income they really made through an online store or sales.
 This can ensure that people are reporting their income properly on their tax return.
 The form can come in handy if you aren't sure how much you made from a certain store, or if you want to double check your income records.

 The 1099-K is a newer tax form that came into existence as part of the 2008 Housing Assistance Tax Act.
-Before the 1099-K was used, the many businesses used 1099-MISC forms to report business of more than $600 annually.

 Most retailers who accept online payments from customers will receive a 1099-K once its annual activity has met the following:

 The 1099 K contains information for filer’s name and contact information, filer’s status, reported transactions classification, payee’s name and contact information, PSE’s name and phone number, account number, and information regarding reportable transactions.

 To complete your 1099 K, you should fill out:

 The information that you receive on your 1099-K can be used to update your books and records to reflect your accurate business income.
 You must report on your income tax return all of the money that your receive from your business.
 Your 1099-K amounts plus any cash, checks, or other form of payments combined will be used to calculate your gross receipts for your income tax return.

 When you receive your Form 1099-K, you should ensure: